subinabid/Credit-Card-Parser/README.md

 # Credit Card Transaction Parser

-Parses the text from a credit card bill to extract the date, category, amount and vendor for each transaction and exports a csv summary,
+Parses the text from a credit card bill to extract the date, category, amount and vendor for each transaction and exports a csv summary.

 ## Setup / Installation